Reinbert/ros_esp32cam_diffdrive/README.md

 You can definitely see that in the code ;)
 So I'm trying to figure out how get all those IDE features back while still being able to build a micro-ROS app.

-Another step will be the use of a real ESP32-CAM module as stated in the name of the repo and making use of the camera.
+Another step will be the incorporation of the built-in camera of the ESP32-CAM module as stated in the name of the repo.
-I guess, there are some extra firmware configurations needed to enable the camera and the PSRam of the board.
+I guess, there are some extra firmware configurations needed to enable the camera and the onboard PSRam.

 Additionally, I'm not satisfied with the calculation of the left and right motor values, as the current configuration only outputs 50% of max speed when going forward.
 Some smarter mathematics with focus on fun instead of precise movement are needed, since the robot doesn't measure the wheel rotations or odometry anyway.
 Current calculation: